BillJr99/Ursinus-CS374-Fall2024/_pages/Activities/activity-paradigms.md

         ]]></script>
       title: "Declarative Languages - Logic"
       questions:
-        - "What query would result in a <code>yes</code> response according to the prerequisite rules above?"
+        - "What query would result in a <code>yes</code> response according to the prerequisite rules above?
+How about a <code>no</code>?"
+        - "How could you check that two people are half-siblings such that one parent is in common, but the second parent is not the same?
+Hint: add more clauses to <code>sibling</code> to check that a third and fourth person is the parent of <code>X</code> and <code>Y</code>, respectively, and that those two parents are not equal."
         - "In your own words, what does the <code>take_before</code> clause specify, and how does it do so?"
         - "Write a <a href=\"https://en.wikipedia.org/wiki/Horn_clause#Definition\">Horn Clause</a> that specifies that one might go outside if it is warm and not raining outside."
     - model: |